2.4.3. Isolated Building CFD Model

 3. Number of Corrector Loops: Specifies the number of pressure-corrector loops per each time iteration.
 The default value is set to 2.
 This value is valid only for transient solvers.

-4. Number of Outer Corrector Loops: Specifies the number PISO loops to run for each time step.
-This value is valid only for pimpleFoam solver.
+4. Number of Outer Corrector Loops: Specifies the number of PISO loops to run for each time step.
+This value is valid only for the pimpleFoam solver.
 The pimpleFoam solver works by running multiple PISO iterations, and if this field is set to 1, it will run in a PISO mode.

 Duration and Time Step